 The city’s shops and cafes reflected her attitude.
 On November 2, many of Oakland’s storefronts had remained closed for the day’s duration.
 But on Tuesday, most remained open, patrons gawking out the windows with sandwiches suspended in front of their mouths as they watched the standoff between the Oakland police and Occupy protestors.

 “Everyone’s going through the same thing; everyone’s losing their houses,” Younan continued.
 She had lost her job a few years prior and currently faces home foreclosure.
 “At first I was for [Occupy] but then they were disrespecting the law.
 Now we’re getting tired of them.”

-More articles in WMC News & Features by Category: Economy, Education, Feminism, Health, Politics
+More articles by Category: Economy, Education, Feminism, Health, Politics

 More articles by Tag: Reproductive rights